The minimum age to start training at Chelmsford Shotokan Karate Club is 4 years old.

 Photo: Chelmsford SKC with their Trophies & Medals from 2013 National and Regional Events

 July 2013, Dovedale Sports Centre

 As a result of this ethos, since 1967, the club has produced numerous black belts.
-Chelmsford Karate Club have competed successfully in local, regional and National Championships winning many National Individual and Team Titles over the years.
+The Club has competed successfully in Local, Regional and National Championships winning many National Individual and Team Titles over the years.
 Furthermore, the following Senior and Junior members have trained with the KUGB International Squads, many of whom have represented their country at European and World Championships: